 - The dish is done when all of the liquid has cooked out, the pasta is at your desired doneness, and the cheese is all melted.
 Give it a taste and add any more salt, if need be.

-*Depending on what type of cheese you choose to add, if you use low-sodium broth, or low-sodium beans, they may provide enough saltiness without adding any additional.
-So be sure to taste test first.
+*Dependent on what type of cheese you choose to add, or if you use low-sodium broth, or low-sodium beans, there may or may not be enough saltiness without adding any additional.
+So be sure to taste test before blinding throwing salt in..